Creamy and delicious, this Greek yogurt smoothie is ready in only 5 minutes. Learn how to make this healthy recipe with 5 ingredients.

 Ingredient Notes

-Every smoothie needs a liquid base.
-This recipe uses milk, which adds a creamy texture to the drink.
-Feel free to use any milk you prefer, including plant-based options like oat milk or unsweetened almond milk. - Greek yogurt
+• Milk: Every smoothie needs a liquid base.
+Feel free to use any milk you prefer, including plant-based options like oat milk or unsweetened almond milk.

-Greek yogurt is the main ingredient of this smoothie.
-It makes the drink creamy, thick, and rich.
-For the healthiest choice, use plain unflavored Greek yogurt without added sweeteners. - Medjool date
+• Greek yogurt: Greek yogurt makes the drink creamy, thick, and rich.
+For the healthiest choice, use plain unflavored Greek yogurt without added sweeteners.

-Dates are natural sweeteners that contain fiber and vitamins. - Vanilla protein powder
+• Medjool date: Dates are natural sweeteners that contain fiber and vitamins.

-Protein powder also gives thickness to this drink.
+• Vanilla protein powder: Protein powder also gives thickness to this drink.
 The vanilla flavor tastes great with Greek yogurt and bananas.
-You can use whey or vegan protein powder, depending on your preference. - Frozen bananas
+You can use whey or vegan protein powder, depending on your preference.

 RELATED: Peanut Butter Smoothie